AI Ready

 Get AI Ready yourself.

-• All 29 lessons + monthly Refresher
+• Day 0 + all 29 lessons + monthly Refresher

 • Pre + post AI Ready assessment